Open-STEM/IntroToRoboticsV2/course/measuring_distance/locate_object.rst

 reading in a variable, and compare it to the current distance reading.
 If this change is greater than some threshold, then we can assume that an object has been detected.

-But, it's possible that there are some objects super far away that still result in a large change in distance readings.
-To avoid this, we can set a maximum distance threshold, and only consider an object to be detected if it's within some maximum distance.

 To code this, we can start by setting the drive motor speeds to spin in opposite directions to start spinning the robot in place.
-Then, we can utilize a while loop to keep spinning while the distance reading is greater than some threshold, meaning that the robot has not yet found an object.
-Once the change distance reading is greater than the threshold, the robot can stop spinning and head towards the object.
+Then, once the change in distance reading is greater than the threshold, the robot can stop spinning and head towards the object.

-In the following example code, we use a change threshold of 15cm, and a maximum distance threshold of 40cm.
+In the following example code, we use a change threshold of 30 cm.

 .. tab-set::